francbohuslav/egw-builder/readme.md

 ## Common scenarios

-Some cases must be executed separately.
-For example `init` and `test*` can be executed only if applications run and are ready to receive commands.
 Below there are some common scenarios.

-**Clean, build and run** - for the first time, or if you want to start from scratch.
+**Clean, build, run and init** - for the first time, or if you want to start from scratch.

-    node index -folder ../sprint -clear -build -runDG -runMR
+    node index -folder ../sprint -clear -build -runDG -runMR -init 12-8835-1

-**Call init commands** - need to run after `clean`.
-Applications must be running before this command.

-    node index -folder ../sprint -init 12-8835-1

 **Run tests** - should be called before pushing of your changes to git.